 Follow the instrumentation guide to flag gateways, so Service Map can represent them differently.

-Use Display Services in the right side panel to narrow down your map to a specific set of services.
+Use Services or Filter Traces dropdowns to narrow down your map to a specific set of services.
 After narrowing down to a smaller diagram, hover over a specific service on the map and select Isolate to display all dependencies, or its incoming and outgoing services, for the selected service.

 This difference is expected.